Franz Michael Permaneder

-Franz Michael Permaneder (born at Traunstein, Bavaria, 12 August 1794; died at Regensburg, 10 October 1862) was a German canon lawyer.
+Franz Michael Permaneder (born at Traunstein, Bavaria, 12 August 1794; died in Regensburg, 10 October 1862) was a German Catholic canon lawyer and academic.

 He studied theology and jurisprudence at Landshut and in 1818 was ordained to the priesthood at Regensburg.
-He was appointed in 1834 professor of church history and canon law at the "Lyceum" of Freising, and in 1847 joined the theological faculty of the University of Munich.
+In 1834, he was appointed professor of church history and canon law at the "Lyceum" of Freising, and in 1847 joined the theological faculty of the Ludwig-Maximilians-Universität München.

 He was contributor to the first edition of the Kirchenlexicon, and also wrote: